aelmokhtar/ayoubmokhtar.github.io/_posts/2018-04-23-paypal-bbp-i-couldve-deleted-all-smc-messages-using-brute-force-technique.md

 https://www.paypal.com/smc/delete-msg/?message_id=38223656
 ```

-So, what’s happening here!
+So, what’s happening here?
 When it creates an iframe of https://www.paypal.com/smc/delete-msg/?message_id= it’s going to use the number 38223650 as the value of the message_id parameter and submit the URL.
-Then it’s going to keep increment the value of the message_id by one more digit +1 until it covers all the messages inside the inbox/sent folder.
+Then it’s going to keep incrementing the value of the message_id by one more digit +1 until it covers all the messages inside the inbox/sent folder.
 I could also make this script start from 0 to 9999999.. which means there’s a high chance that the script will cover all valid message_id inside the victim’s account.

 ![](https://github.com/aelmokhtar/ayoubmokhtar.github.io/raw/master/_posts/images/post-1-image001.png)